cloudspace/angular_devise/README.md

     });
 ```

-or by directly overwriting it, perhaps when defining a custom version of
+or by directly overwriting it, perhaps when writing a custom version of
 the Auth service which depends on another service:

 ```javascript